 Nevada Poetry Society

-As of August 1, 2007, there were societies of members in thirty-five states.
+As of July 1, 2017, there were societies of members in thirty-one states.

 The NFSPS is managed by a board of directors who meet twice at each national convention.
 The fiscal year of the organization begins on July 1 of the calendar year and closes on June 30 the following year.